equinix/ansible-collection-equinix/CONTRIBUTING.md

 especially the section on configuration for cloud tests.
 For questions about writing tests the Equinix Metal community can be found as detailed below.

 ### Code of Conduct

 The `equinix.cloud` collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
 Please read and familiarize yourself with this document.

-### Contact Information
-If you require support, please email [support@equinixmetal.com](mailto:support@equinixmetal.com), visit the Equinix Metal IRC channel (#equinixmetal on freenode), subscribe to the [Equinix Metal Community Slack channel](https://slack.equinixmetal.com/) or post an issue within this repository.